CurioWire

 crime16 Mar 2026

-In June 2009, four inmates escaped from St. Tammany Parish Jail in Louisiana using hacksaw blades hidden in the spine of a Bible.
+In June 2009, four inmates escaped from St. Tammany Parish Jail after using hacksaw blades hidden inside a Bible to cut through their window bars.

 Read more →